After living in Angola for three years, we got to know the country very well and want to share with you our best Angola travel tips with

-#35 The currency in Angola is the Kwanza and its official exchange rate is 1 USD to 255 Kwanza (July/18).
-However, the exchange on the streets is much much higher, because it’s very difficult to buy foreign currency in Angola.
+#35 The currency in Angola is the Kwanza, and its official exchange rate is 1 USD to 255 Kwanza (July/18).
+However, the exchange on the streets is much higher because buying foreign currency in Angola is challenging.

 The economic growth and investment from foreign companies created a very diverse society in Luanda.
-Actually, more than diverse it’s a society within another society.
-In general, the population in Angola is very poor, but there is a smaller group of Angolans and foreigners that are rich or at least get paid extremely well.
+Actually, more than diverse, it’s a society within another society.

-#37 In such an expensive country everything is expensive!
-However, accommodation and food are the ones that will completely screw your budget.
-It’s perfectly normal to have to pay 3 to 5 times more than almost anywhere else and without any added benefits.
+#37 In such an expensive country, everything is expensive or really, really expensive!
+However, accommodation and food are the ones that will entirely screw your budget.
+Paying 3 to 5 times more than almost anywhere else without any added benefits is perfectly normal.

-#38 ATM’s usually don’t charge for withdrawing money, however, due to lack of foreign currency you’ll get a much better deal exchange money in an exchange office and the difference will be very relevant.
+#38 ATMs usually don’t charge for withdrawing money, however, due to the lack of foreign currency, you’ll get a much better deal exchanging money in an exchange office, and the difference will be very relevant.
 Note that exchanging money in the streets is illegal.

 #39 Tippings isn’t part of the culture in Angola.
-You round up your bills if you feel like it, or if you want to reward a good service, but it really isn’t mandatory.
+You round up your bills if you feel like it or want to reward good service, but it isn’t mandatory.

 How to travel in Angola

-#41 If you don’t want, you can catch an intercity bus.
-There are many buses connecting the towns, however, they take a lot of time (the country is huge!) and are not very comfortable.
 Within the cities, particularly Luanda, forget about public buses.
-You need to take the blue vans (candongueiros) or call a taxi!
+You must take the blue vans (candongueiros) or call a taxi!
 As a foreigner, I strongly suggest you do not use the vans, but it’s up to you.

-#42 The other options would be renting a car or even better renting a car with a driver.
+#42 The other options would be renting a car or, even better, renting a car with a driver.
 Renting a car is very expensive, expect about 100USD per day.
-With a driver, it will be even more, but the difference won’t be that big.
-This solution gives all the flexibility you need and if you chose to have a driver you’ll also avoid on one the biggest stress of Luanda, the traffic.
+It will be even more with a driver, but the difference won’t be that big.
+This solution gives all the flexibility you need, and if you choose to have a driver, you’d also avoid one of the most significant stress sources in Luanda, the traffic.

-#43 Traffic in Luanda is a nightmare, particularly during peak hours, in the morning and in the and of the day.
-In a normal day, it’ll take you 1h+ to do 10km in Luanda.
-If its a bad day you may be there for 2 or 3 hours!
+#43 Traffic in Luanda is a nightmare, particularly during rush hours, in the morning, and at the end of the day.
+On a typical day, it’ll take you 1h+ to do 10km in Luanda.
+If it’s a bad day, you may be there for 2 or 3 hours!

-#44 Even worse than the traffic is the way Angolan drive.
-It’s completely insane, without any rules or caring for the other people or their own well being.
+#44 Even worse than the traffic is the way Angolans drive.
+It’s completely insane, without any rules or caring for other people or their own well-being.
 We have seen things that can’t really be explained.
-If you aren’t used to this kind of driving I would strongly advise against driving in Angola.
+If you aren’t used to this kind of driving, I would strongly advise against driving in Angola.

 #45 There aren’t highways in Angola, so there aren’t highway tolls also.
-Actually, the only toll I know in Angola is to cross the Kwanza river and it’s pretty cheap when compared with everything else.
+Actually, the only toll I know in Angola is crossing the Kwanza river, and it’s pretty cheap compared to everything else.

 #46 Fuel used to be very cheap in Angola, extremely cheap even.
 However, with the last oil crisis hitting Angola hard, the prices rose because the government stopped subsidizing fuel and even began taxing it.
-Nowadays they are still cheaper than most countries, but not dirt cheap as they were 10 years ago.
+Nowadays, they are still cheaper than most countries, but not as dirt cheap as they were ten years ago.

 #48 Is Angola dirty?
-Angola is probably the dirtiest countries we have ever been, even Cambodia seems clean when compared to Angola!
-Luanda is much worse than the other cities, but even the others are very far away from clean! expect to find trash anywhere and everywhere.
+Angola is probably one of the dirtiest countries we have ever been to.
+Even Cambodia seems clean when compared to Angola!
+Luanda is much worse than the other cities, but even the others are very far away from clean!
+Expect to find trash anywhere and everywhere.

 #49 How to get a visa to Angola?
-Angola is probably one of the most difficult countries to get a visa, particularly a working visa.
+Angola is probably one of the most challenging countries to get a visa, particularly a working visa.
 We strongly suggest you get professional help to conduct the whole process.
-It takes weeks or months and it’s very frustrating.
+It takes weeks or months, and it’s very frustrating.